DIYgod/RSSHub/website/docs/install/README.md

 ### Access Control Configuration

-RSSHub supports access control via access key/code, whitelisting and blacklisting, enabling any will activate access control for all routes. `ALLOW_LOCALHOST: true` will grant access to all localhost IP addresses.
+RSSHub supports access control via access key/code, allowlisting and denylisting, enabling any will activate access control for all routes. `ALLOW_LOCALHOST: true` will grant access to all localhost IP addresses.

-#### White/blacklisting
+#### Allowlisting/denylisting

--   `WHITELIST`: the blacklist.
-When set, values in `BLACKLIST` are disregarded
+-   `ALLOWLIST`: the allowlist.
+When set, values in `DENYLIST` are disregarded

--   `BLACKLIST`: the blacklist
+-   `DENYLIST`: the denylist

-White/blacklisting support IP, route and UA as values, fuzzy matching.
-Use `,` as the delimiter to separate multiple values, eg: `WHITELIST=1.1.1.1,2.2.2.2,/qdaily/column/59`
+Allowlisting/denylisting support IP, route and UA as values, fuzzy matching.
+Use `,` as the delimiter to separate multiple values, eg: `ALLOWLIST=1.1.1.1,2.2.2.2,/qdaily/column/59`

 #### Access Key/Code